What Is a Functional Medicine Doctor?

 - Personal relationships

-Your relationship with a functional medicine doctor may also be different than with your primary care doctor.
-According to The Institute For Functional Medicine, it’s a more collaborative partnership: the doctor considers your input while still keeping you responsible for your choices as they relate to your condition and treatment.
+Your relationship with your functional medicine doctor may also be different than with your primary care doctor.
+Functional medicine tends to be a more collaborative partnership between you and your doctor.
+Your doctor considers your input while still keeping you responsible for your choices as they relate to your condition and treatment.

-Functional medicine doctors have gone through traditional medical school training.
-They may then choose to get additional certification from an organization such as The Institute for Functional Medicine.
-Doctors then apply functional medicine teachings to their original field of practice.
+To be a functional medicine doctor (MD or DO), you have to go through traditional medical school training.
+You can then choose to get additional certification from an organization such as The Institute for Functional Medicine.
+Then you can apply functional medicine teachings to your medical field of practice.

-Additional certification does not give these doctors any further legal status, but proves they have trained and are committed to working within this modality.
-A functional medicine certification is also open to other types of practitioners like acupuncturists, dentists, nurse practitioners, and more.
+Additional certification does not give you any further legal status, but it shows that you have trained and are committed to working within this field of medicine.

 What Conditions Does a Functional Medicine Doctor Treat?